dnmquan1110/Introduce/README.md

 - 👋 Hi, I’m Minh Quan, from Vietnam
-- 👀 I want to be an AI engineer
+- 👀 I want to be an AI engineer or Data Analyst
 - 🌱 I’m currently learning Machine Learning, Deep Learning

 <!---